 - Smart spam detection system: Our spam detection system automatically detects spam emails and directs them to your spam folder.
 For further customization, you can also add and remove email addresses from your Block List.

 - Two-factor authentication (2FA) and security keys(new window): You can use 2FA to secure your Proton Mail account.
 We support temporary codes generated by authenticator apps, YubiKey, and other U2F/FIDO2(new window)-compliant keys.

 - PGP support(new window): Send PGP-encrypted emails even to non-Proton Mail addresses.

 Since we believe online privacy is a fundamental right for all, anyone can sign up for a free and secure Proton Mail account.

 The growing number of encrypted email providers (such as Tutanota) is a promising sign that more people are taking their digital privacy seriously.
 However, most of these providers are still relatively small and untested.
 Some don’t offer mobile apps, making it difficult to send fully encrypted emails on the go.

 As the world’s largest end-to-end encrypted email provider, our vision is to build an internet where privacy is the default.
-If that’s a future you support, join us by creating a free Proton Mail account.
-To enjoy comprehensive security features, you can also upgrade to a paid Proton Mail plan and contribute to a better internet.
+If that’s a future you support, join us by creating a free Proton Mail account or upgrading to a paid plan.